Jaker Ali: 2024-2025

 In May 2024, he was named in Bangladesh's squad for the 2024 ICC Men's T20 World Cup tournament.

 In December 2024, during the Bangladesh tour of West Indies, he hit 9 sixes in the T20 series which is the most by a Bangladeshi in any bilateral T20 series.
 Overall, he hit 21 sixes in 2024, which is the most joint highest sixes in a calendar year for Bangladesh, along with Tawhid Hridoy.
 In the 3rd T20 against WI, he hit 6 sixes in an innings for the second time in his career.
 No other Bangladeshi cricketer has hit this many sixes in an innings.
 In the same match, he came up to bat at number 5 and scored an unbeaten 72, the highest score in that batting position by a Bangladeshi batsman.
 He was also the highest run scorer in the Tests as well as in the T20 series against the West Indies.

 2025-2026

-On January 2025, he was named in Bangladesh's squad for the 2025 ICC Champions Trophy in which he scored 68 and 45 against India and New Zealand, respectively.
+In January 2025, he was named in Bangladesh's squad for the 2025 ICC Champions Trophy in which he scored 68 and 45 against India and New Zealand, respectively.